wikisecurity/piiscan/README.md

 # piiscan
 piiscan is a free security tool developed by WIKI Security to detect plain-text personal data in files, databases, and storage systems.
 It supports Rwanda PDPL compliance(Articles 53, 57, 62, 63, and so on) by detecting unencrypted sensitive data. piiscan is a free security tool developed by WIKI Security to detect plain-text personal data in files, databases, and storage systems.
-It supports Rwanda PDPL compliance by detecting unencrypted sensitive data.
+It supports Rwanda PDPL compliance by detecting unencrypted sensitive data. <br><br>

 # What is piiscan?